 - Beaupre Learning Center: Teaching assistants keep regular office hours in the Learning Center (Beaupre 1st floor, room 115).
-This is a great place for students to study and work problems together, especially since it is conveniently located near the offices of most of the lecturers, including my own.
-The CHM 101 Brightspace site will contain a link to the schedule of TA office hours once that schedule becomes available. - Academic Enhancement Center (AEC): The Academic Enhancement Center (AEC) offers face-to-face and online services to undergraduate students seeking academic support beginning Monday, September 12th, 2022.
+This is a great place for students to study and work problems together, especially since it is conveniently located near the offices of many of the teaching faculty, including my own.
+The CHM 101 Brightspace site will contain a link to the schedule of TA office hours once that schedule becomes available. - Academic Enhancement Center (AEC): The Academic Enhancement Center (AEC) offers face-to-face and online services to undergraduate students seeking academic support.
 Services are based out of Roosevelt Hall, the Carothers Library room LL004, and online.
 Peer tutoring is available for STEM-related courses through drop-in centers and small-group tutoring.
 The Writing Center peer consultants offer feedback focused on supporting undergraduate writers at any stage of a writing assignment.
 The UCS 160 course and one-to-one Academic Skills Consultations offer strategies for improving studying and test-taking skills.
 Complete details about each of these programs, up-to-date schedules, contact information, and self-service study resources are all available on the AEC website, uri.edu/aec.
+STEM & BUS Tutoring helps undergraduate students navigate a variety of 100 and 200 level STEM & BUS courses-through free peer tutoring in-person and online.
+Students can select occasional or weekly tutoring sessions through the TracCloud system or visit the Drop-In Center, located in the Carothers Library lower level room LL004.
+The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at URI Microsoft 365 single sign-on and more detailed information and instructions can be found at URI Microsoft 365 single sign-on and more detailed information